alphagov/search-api/doc/arch/adr-006-transition-whitehall-to-publishing-api-index.md

 message queue.
 Rummager responds to these messages by updating the `govuk` index.
 This has allowed us to remove the old `mainstream` index, which contained all sorts of documents beyond what we normally think of as "mainstream" content.
-The `govuk` index can be rebuilt from scratch in about an hour by resending the content from publishing API.
+The `govuk` index can be rebuilt from scratch by resending the content from publishing API.

 See [ADR 006](adr-004-transition-mainstream-to-publishing-api-index.md) for more